AdhamKhalifa/BrailleDetector/README.md

 | Z  | 0  |

 Then I counted the number of occurrences after removing abbreviations.
-I used this website (https://www.brailletranslator.org/) that converts text to Braille and changes the text to the standard form, so it eliminates and abbreviations and leaves only regular letters
+I used this website (https://www.brailletranslator.org/) that converts text to Braille and changes the text to the standard form, so it eliminates any abbreviations and leaves only regular letters

 Initial (Without abbreviations)
 | Letter  | # occurrences after w/o abbr |